Velomotion logo Velomotion small logo

 7) Alpe d'Huez 2001: The Look & The Bluff – Armstrong fools Ullrich

-As a "The Look" and "The Bluff" An action by. has gone down in the history of cycling lance Armstrong in 2001.
+As "The Look" and "The Bluff" An action by. has gone down in the history of cycling lance Armstrong in 2001.
 The Texan not only applied for the yellow jersey on July 17, but also for an Oscar.
 With an acting performance he played the dying swan with his team US Postal.
 After the start in Aix-les-Bains, the American was always at the end of the field.
 A clear sign: Armstrong is tired.
 Immediately left Jan Ulrich his teammates work.
 The pace was increased to get rid of the Tour de France dominator.
 But it didn't work.
 Lance Armstrong survived the difficult mountain classifications for the Glandon and the Madeleine.
 When it finally went up to the ski station in Alpe d'Huez, he suddenly ignited the turbo.
 But not without looking Jan Ullrich in the eye again.
 Armstrong drives out almost two minutes and wins the Tour de France.

 Tags:Alpe d'HuezBernard HinaultGianni bugnoGreg LeMondJan Ulrichlance ArmstrongLucien van ImpeMarco PantaniMichel PollentierNewsTour de France